How to Increase Your Reach With Cover Songs

 I'm talking about the match between the Music Industry and our "come here / go away" type friend Facebook.
 It went a full 12 rounds; a lot of punches were landed, but at the end of the day, I think it benefits us all.

-If you want to get caught up and see the scorecard, check this out: A Decade After Destroying MySpace, Facebook is Bringing Music Back to social networking.
+If you want to get caught up on some of the Music Business vs. Facebook scorecard deets, check this out: A Decade After Destroying MySpace, Facebook is Bringing Music Back to social networking.

 But you don't HAVE to know how it happened; you just need to know that it did.
 And those scars of being put in temporary "Facebook jail" for posting covers can actually start to heal.